Geology in Essex Walls

 Usually these are melted or semi-melted masses of brick from brickworks.
 Many garden walls were made from these, notably up to the 1930s.
 Very occasionally they are seen in church walls.
 Usually they look frothy, bubbly or semi-molten and are black to very dark brown.
 Occasionally a brick end may be spotted within the mass.
 Not to be confused with the very similar-looking ferricrete.
 Usually clinker does not contain flints, but this has been seen, and can be confused with ferricrete.
 Clinker often looks melted in parts.

 Occasionally you see a glacial ‘erratic’, or a stone transported by humans, that looks ‘different’.
 Some erratics are Scottish or Scandinavian igneous or metamorphic rocks and a few are truly beautiful and fascinating.
 Best take a photo and note its exact position in the wall, and then we can go to have a look.
 Similarly, Thames gravels brought exotic rocks to Essex, such as volcanic ignimbrite from North Wales and conglomerate from South Wales, as well as the ‘Cornish rock’, ‘Bunter’ cobbles and vein quartz.
 Rare ‘other’ rocks should be noted; they add to the geological story and can be significant despite their rarity.
+Take a photo and we shall try to identify these.

 Where to look: